rreben/scanscore2lilypond/README.md

 ```sh
 pip install -e .
 ```
+The terminal must be completely closed (quit) once.
+After that, the terminal needs to be restarted and the virtual environment must be restarted with source venv/bin/activate.
+Only then is the Python library in the shell's path.

 The following command can be used to view the metadata of the library:
 ```sh